Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Set a reminder 60 days before this date.

-Step 2: Gather Required Documents
+Step 2: Gather Your Documents

-- ✅ Current CHL card
+- Current CHL card

-- ✅ Driver’s license or passport
+- Driver’s license or passport

-- ✅ $50 renewal fee
+- $50 renewal fee

-Step 3: Schedule Appointment (If Required)
+Step 3: Schedule an Appointment (If Required)

 Some counties require appointments for renewals:

-- Multnomah County: Yes (book 2-3 weeks ahead)
+- Multnomah County: Yes — book 2 to 3 weeks ahead

 - Washington County: Yes

-- Clackamas County: Walk-ins OK, appointments recommended
+- Clackamas County: Walk-ins OK, but appointments are recommended

 - Lane County: Walk-ins OK